 After almost five years of exploring Tokyo (!), it has become increasingly hard to find hidden historical gems, such was the destruction caused by the 1923 Great Kanto Earthquake and the 1945 WWII bombings to old wooden buildings.
 At the end of 2017, I discovered The Former Kusuo Yasuda House and Gardens (旧安田楠雄邸庭園) which miraculously survived and is open to the public by The Japan National Trust.

 Located in the quiet Sendagi residential district of northwestern Tokyo, the house was built in 1919 for Yoshisaburo Fujita, a businessman and connoisseur of traditional architecture.
 After living there for only a few years, he sold it to Zenshiro Yasuda, whose family ran a large banking business.
 The house remained unchanged until 1995 when, after the death of Zenshiro, his widow donated the property to avoid the huge inheritance tax.

-Beside the main entrance and waiting room is an informal entrance, above which boxes on a shelf bear the Yasuda’s family crest and contain paper lanterns used outdoors in the evenings.
+Beside the main entrance and waiting room is an informal entrance, above which boxes on a shelf bare the Yasuda’s family crest and contain paper lanterns used outdoors in the evenings.
 Standing here you can look down the long tatami-matted hallway.

 To make the most of the narrow, deep lot, the building zigzags giving each room its own unique view of the garden.